-Go to the PICTURE > Color Temp. menu and press ◀/▶.
+Go to the IMAGE > Color Temp menu and press ◀/▶.

-The options available for color temperature\ settings vary according to the signal type selected.
+The options available for color temperature settings vary according to the signal type selected.

 1. Cool: With the highest color temperature, Cool makes the image appear the most bluish white than other settings.
-2. Neutral: Makes images appear bluish white.
-3. Normal: Maintains normal colorings for white.
-4. Warm: Makes images appear reddish white.
+2. Normal: Maintains normal colorings for white.
+3. Warm: Makes images appear reddish white.